pedrovictorgf/unico/README.md

 ```

-Now the application is running on localhost:3000, and you should be able to access 1 URL:
+Now the application is running on localhost:3000, and you should be able to access 4 URL's:

 ### GET localhost:3000/market-places
 	[